General Considerations

 Group: 5

-Registered On: Apples and Peaches 3 years and older.
+Registered On: Apples and peaches 3 years and older.
 1st year apples, apricots, cherries, peaches, pears, plums.

 Activity: Uptake mainly through roots.
 Residual action for about 5 weeks, but this is impacted by soil type and amount of organic matter.

 Use Suggestions: Pre-emergent herbicide for peaches.
 On lighter soils, lower rates in combination with Prowl or Dual can provide good weed control and more crop safety.
+Do not use with Venture or mix with Venture.

 Days to Harvest: Not on label, but usually only applied in early spring.